-- To provide mutual aid and resources to unhoused people
+- To provide support and resources to unhoused people

-- To support the political empowerment of unhoused people
+- To support the political empowerment of poor and unhoused people

 - To decriminalize poverty and homelessness

-As of January 2017, there are at least 58,000 unhoused people in Los Angeles County and just over 34,000 in the city of Los Angeles.
-Both numbers increased over 20% since January of 2016 and increased by every significant demographic, including youth, families, veterans, and the chronically homeless.
+As of May 2018, there are at least 53,000 unhoused people in Los Angeles County and over 34,000 in the city of Los Angeles.
 3 out of 4 of these unhoused people in the city and county live on the street, rather than in a shelter.
-Some live in cars, vans, campers and RVs, tents, and makeshift shelters.
-The number of unhoused people far exceed the number of available shelter beds, and exceed the number of planned housing the city expects to build through Proposition HHH and Measure H funds.
+Some live in cars, campers, RVs, tents, or makeshift shelters.
+The number of unhoused people far exceeds the number of available shelter beds, as well as the amount of planned housing the city expects to build through Proposition HHH funds.
 Low-income rental units are scarce in Los Angeles, and average rents are much higher than minimum wage workers can afford.
 Ultimately, tens of thousands of Angelenos have nowhere else to sleep than the street.

-Sleeping in public space, whether it be in a car, a tent, or in the open, is not illegal between the hours of 9pm and 6am.
-However, this legal right is currently under attack.
-LA City Council has banned overnight parking in many areas via Los Angeles Municipal Code 85.02, and is still considering the enforcement of LAMC 56.11 city wide.
-LAMC 56.11 would drastically limit the amount of personal property one can possess in public space, thus leading to a further increase in police sweeps, citations, and arrests.
-In the past year alone, arrests of unhoused Angelinos have increased by forty nine percent, and invasive sweeps still occur under the city’s misleading ‘Operation Healthy Streets’ campaign.
-Sweeps conducted by police officers often lead to the illegal discarding of vital possessions such as prescription medicine or personal documents, and citations or arrests jeopardize one’s path to finding housing or jobs by instead pushing them into the criminal justice system.
-Some public officials suggest that 56.11 is a necessary supplement to LAMC 41.18(d) which forbids “unreasonably interfering with the free passage of pedestrians,” but the harm that 56.11 would cause to unhoused citizens far exceeds any benefits to public safety.
-Simply put-- both ‘Operation Healthy Streets’ and 56.11 amount to sanitation through criminalization, for too long the preferred choice of city officials as they continue to push an oppressive wave of gentrification across Los Angeles.
+In Los Angeles, sleeping in public space, whether in a car, a tent, or in the open, is not illegal between the hours of 9pm and 6am.
+But this legal right is under attack.
+Los Angeles Municipal Code 85.02 bans overnight parking in many areas, and LAMC 56.11 drastically limits the amount of personal property one can possess in public space, leading to increases in police sweeps, confiscations of vital belongings, and arrests.
+In the past year alone, arrests of unhoused Angelinos have increased by 49 percent, and brutal daily sweeps occur under the city’s misleading “Operation Clean Streets” campaign.
+Sweeps conducted by police and sanitation often lead to the illegal discarding of vital possessions such as prescription medicine, tents, warm clothing, and personal documents.
+Arrests push our unhoused neighbors into the criminal justice system and drastically inhibit their ability to find stable housing or jobs.
+Simply put, both “Operation Clean Streets” and 56.11 amount to sanitation through criminalization—for too long the preferred choice of city officials who continue their push to “disappear” the unhoused to clear the way for rampant gentrification.

-Regardless of whether 56.11 is enforced, the ongoing increase of interactions between unhoused people and law enforcement is deeply troubling.
-As agents of the racist carceral state, most police officers and private security guards approach people living on the street-- a majority of whom are black and brown people-- as suspects to be interrogated and dealt with through punitive measures.
-Many unhoused people suffer from substance abuse and/or mental health issues, and the antagonistic approach of the police can escalate into violent confrontation-- including several recent instances on Skid Row that led to officer-involved shooting deaths.
-In many cases, a dozen or more officers are called in to respond to a single individual having a psychiatric crisis.
-More recently, City Council members have praised the formation of LAPD’s ‘HOPE’ outreach teams as a more humane way to engage with the unhoused-- but while these teams do include two social workers, they still include ten police officers.
-This disparity is sadly unsurprising when over 54 percent of our city budget is given to law enforcement that primarily exists to protect the wealthy and police the poor.
-Within this market-based housing economy that continues to marginalize and force thousands of Angelenos to live on the streets, we cannot accept the continued normalization of law enforcement as effective and appropriate ‘first responders’ to our most vulnerable citizens.
+As agents of the racist carceral state, most police officers and private security guards approach people living on the street— a population that continues to be disproportionately black and increasingly Latinx—as suspects to be interrogated, surveilled, and punished.
+Many people suffer from substance abuse and mental health issues as a result of being unhoused, and the antagonistic approach of the police frequently escalates into violent confrontations— including the 2015 police shooting and killing of an unarmed, unhoused resident of Skid Row.
+In many cases, a dozen or more officers are called to respond to a single individual having a mental health crisis.
+More recently, City Council members have praised the formation of LAPD’s “HOPE” outreach teams as a more humane way to engage with the unhoused, and yet these teams are still primarily units of criminalization, made up largely of police officers and only a few social workers.
+This is sadly unsurprising when over 54 percent of our city budget is given to law enforcement that primarily exists to protect the wealthy and police the poor.
+Within this market-based housing economy that continues to marginalize and force thousands of Angelenos to live on the streets, we cannot accept the continued normalization of law enforcement as effective and appropriate “first responders” to our most vulnerable community members.

 In order to achieve safe and democratically controlled housing for all, the DSA-LA Housing and Homelessness Committee is committed to abolishing neoliberal housing policies and the heavily funded police state that enforces them.
-Through Street Watch, we will begin reaching out to those most oppressed by these policies in an effort to alleviate the systemic pressures they face, and help empower their voices in the policy making process.
-We will learn from and build solidarity with other housing rights and police monitoring organizations in LA and beyond to intensify pressure on elected officials, property owners and city employees for their inhumane treatment of low income and unhoused peoples.
-We will also reach out to anyone who views housing inequality and the criminalization of poverty as a normality to educate them that it shouldn’t be-- that there is a viable and humane alternative to capitalism that can safely house all people if we organize together and demand it.
+Through Street Watch, we will begin reaching out to those most oppressed by these policies in an effort to help alleviate the systemic pressures they face, and help empower their voices in the policy making process.
+We will learn from and build solidarity with other housing rights and police monitoring organizations in LA and beyond to pressure elected officials, property owners, and city employees to immediately cease their inhumane treatment of low income and unhoused peoples.
+We will also seek to engage with those who view housing inequality and the criminalization of poverty as normal or immutable to shake them from their complacency, and encourage them to organize with us and join us in demanding a society that provides a dignified home for everyone.

-Those interested in becoming involved in any aspect of the DSA-LA Street Outreach project should email hnh(at)dsa-la.org.
+Street Watch requires orientation and training!
+Those interested in becoming involved in any aspect of DSA-LA Street Watch should email email@example.com.